 By Molly Friedman, Esq., 301.563.6685

-As of July 1, 2020, eligible State of Maryland Employees received an annual cost-of-living adjustment (COLA) of 1.812%.
-In order to qualify for the annual COLA, an individual must have been retired for a minimum of 1 year.
+As of July 1, 2020, eligible State of Maryland employees received an annual cost-of-living adjustment (COLA) of 1.812%.
+To qualify for the annual COLA, an individual must have been retired for a minimum of one year.
 This COLA does not apply to retired Maryland legislators, governors, or judges.

-The annual COLA is determined based upon changes in the Consumer Price Index as of December 31st of the previous year and the rate of return of Maryland State Retirement and Pension System (MSRPS) funds.
+The annual COLA is determined based on changes in the Consumer Price Index as of December 31 of the previous year and the rate of return of Maryland State Retirement and Pension System (MSRPS) funds.
 The COLA adjustment may be capped for certain retirees depending on the COLA and underlying information used to calculate it.

 Additionally, for Employees’ or Teachers’ Pension System, Law Enforcement Officers’ Pension System, Maryland State Police System, or Correctional Officers’ Retirement System, retirement amounts based on service credit earned on or after July 1, 2011, is subject to a cap.

 For each year, if MSRPS investment funds meet or exceed the assumed rate of return, the COLA increase for those individuals is capped at 2.5%.
 However, if the MSRPS investment funds don’t meet the goal, the COLA increase is capped at 1%.
 However, in 2019, the investment fund target was met, and the resulting COLA increase in July 2020 was low enough that there were no issues with caps for different retirement systems.